boazbk/tcs/lec_03_computation.md

 ### Boolean circuits: a formal definition

-We defined Boolean circuits informally as obtained by connecting AND, OR, and NOT gates via wires so as to produce an output from an input.
+We defined Boolean circuits informally as obtained by connecting _AND_, _OR_, and _NOT_ gates via wires so as to produce an output from an input.
 However, to be able to prove theorems about the existence or non-existence of Boolean circuits for computing various functions we need to:

 1. Formally define a Boolean circuit as a mathematical object.